 There are many restrictions when choosing a facilitator, mainly because the facilitator cannot also function as an agent.
 Attorneys, Realtors or CPAs are all unsuitable as a facilitator; however, you can ask them for recommendations for a facilitator.

 These are just the basics; there are a lot of details and exceptions in the fine print of the tax code.
-Give us a call or email a WFY advisor at email@example.com so we can help you decide when and how a 1031 exchange might be right for you.
+Contact us here or email a WFY advisor at email@example.com so we can help you decide when and how a 1031 exchange might be right for you.

 © Copyright 2017.
 All rights reserved.